PacktPublishing/AWS-CDK-in-Practice/README.md

-# AWS-CDK-in-Action
+# Infrastructure-as-Code-with-AWS-CDK
-AWS CDK in Action, published by Packt
+Infrastructure as Code with AWS CDK, published by Packt